 Workshops & Immersions

 Workshops, offered every Friday, are the highlight of the week for AAI students.
-Each student registers for three workshops each quarter for elective credit.
-Fridays are a shortened day and are divided into three hour-long workshop sessions.
+Each student registers for two workshops each quarter for elective credit.
+Fridays are shortened days and are divided into two 90-minute long workshop sessions.
 Course offerings change quarterly and range from philosophical thought, criminal justice, poetry, and mythology to dance, fashion, yoga, and humanitarian service.

 Similarly, Innovative Immersions provide novel opportunities for students and teachers alike.
-Innovative Immersions are week-long, all-day electives held between first and second quarter and third and fourth quarter.
+Innovative Immersions are week-long, all-day electives held between the first and second quarters and between the third and fourth quarters.
 As their name suggests, students immerse themselves in a specific course for an entire week.
 Students may find themselves camping in Moab, learning how to save a life, singing and dancing in a Broadway musical revue, investigating a crime scene using forensics, or even hunting ghosts in a graveyard at night while learning about Utah History.

-Friday Workshops and Innovative Immersions provide AAI students with 14 elective credits each year and multiple opportunities to explore areas of interest, discover hidden talents, find new hobbies, and determine potential career paths.
+Friday Workshops and Innovative Immersions provide AAI students with 10 elective credits each year and multiple opportunities to explore areas of interest, discover hidden talents, find new hobbies and determine potential career paths.

 Mentoring is a personal, professional relationship in which the mentor takes interest in helping a student (or mentee) thrive.
 Characterized by mutual respect, trust, understanding, and compassion, the relationship between a mentor and a student may vary depending upon individual needs.
 Each mentor makes the effort to understand the goals and interests of their mentee and establishes an environment in which a student’s success is limited only by the extent of his or her ability.
 At the American Academy of Innovation, every student chooses a year-long mentor to be an adviser, teacher, role model, and friend.

 Meet Our Mentors